enriquefynn/iavl-rs/README.md

 # iavl-rs
-rust IAVL+ is a prototype implementation of the Tendermint's IAVL+ in rust
+A prototype implementation of the Tendermint's IAVL+ in rust